Prerequisites

 C++ API

-The C++ API provides some good syntactic sugar like templates that generally make your life better.
+The C++ API provides some good syntactic sugar, like templates, that generally make your life better.
 The library looks like this:

 namespace URLL